Measured groupoids beyond equivalence relations and group actions

 Another important class of examples of discrete measured groupoids come from countable measured equivalence relations.
 An equivalence relation $\cR$ on a standard Borel space $X$ is called \textit{countable Borel} if it is a Borel subset of $X \times X$ and every $\cR$-orbit is countable.
 If $\mu$ is a Borel probability measure on $X$, then $\cR$ is called a \textit{non-singular countable measured equivalence relation on $(X,\mu)$} if for every non-null Borel subset $E \subseteq X$, the $\cR$-saturation $\cR(E) = \{y \in X \; | \; (y,x) \in \cR \text{ for some } x \in E\}$ is non-null.

 In this case the projections $\pi_{s}$ and $\pi_{t}$ sending an element $(x,y)$ to $y$ and $x$ respectively are countable-to-one maps and send Borel sets to Borel sets.
-It turns out that the non-singularity condition above is equivalent to $\mu_{s}$ and $\mu_{t}$ being equivalent measures on $\cR$.
-Any discrete measured groupoid $\cG$ on $(X,\mu)$ comes equipped with such a countable measured equivalence relation $\cR_{\cG}$ given by:
+It turns out that the non-singularity condition above is equivalent to $\mu_{s}$ and $\mu_{t}$ being equivalent measures on $\cR$ (see \cite[Theorem 2]{Feldman-Moore-1}).
+Any discrete measured groupoid $\cG$ on $(X,\mu)$ gives rise to a countable measured equivalence relation $\cR_{\cG}$ given by:

 Orbit equivalence relations are the most basic examples of equivalence relations.
 Let $G$ be a countable discrete group and $G \actson (X,\mu)$ be a nonsingular action of $G$ on a standard probability space.
 Then the equivalence relation $\cR_{G \actson X}$ given by $\{(gx,x) \; | \; g \in G, x \in X\}$ is a countable measured equivalence relation called the \textit{orbit equivalence relation}.
 As shown in \cite[Theorem 1]{Feldman-Moore-1}, every countable measured equivalence relation is in fact isomorphic to an orbit equivalence relation of a countable group action.